|

 But before that great awakening is a period known as the Dark Ages

-which was probably not as bleak as it seems.
+which was probably not as bleak as it sounds.
 Instead of imagining

 Mordor-like scenes of humans living like wild animals it is more